 I like to dip my peaches in lemon juice to prevent them from turning brown in the dehydrator.
 Lemon juice is an antioxidant and prevents the oxidation of the peach flesh.
 This step is optional.

-Lay out the peaches in a single layer on your dehydrator trays.
+Layout the peaches in a single layer on your dehydrator trays.

-How to tell when they are done
+How to tell when your peaches are done

 Dry the fruit until it is fully dry.
 It will remain pliable but should not be squishy when you pinch it between your fingers.